 The much-awaited Diwali is gone, and so is the excitement.
 And now, the Diwali lights that you had decorated so lovingly around your house needs to be taken out and stored away.
+Phew!

 While most of us safe keep the used Diwali lights to reuse them next year, these delicate lights hardly survive the ordeal.
-So, how about making the best use of Diwali light while they last?
+So, how about making the best use of these lights while they last?
 Be ready for a sweet surprise as Ourtitbits bring to you the various ways in which you can make the best use of your Diwali lights to jazz up your home like never before:

 - Lighted Window: